-Cooking turkey in a bag sounds strange, but its benefits are legion.
+Cooking turkey in a bag sounds strange, but its benefits are legendary.
 A turkey roasting bag doesn’t just lock in juice and flavor-it contains the mess for easy clean-up.
 Or, you can use the drippings for gravy!
 Now that’s something to be thankful for.

 Expert Tips from the Taste of Home Test Kitchen